edgarcosta/motivic-lfunctions/schema.md

-analytic_conductor            |double precision    | the analytic conductor [analytic conductor] mu_real                       |smallint[]          | the real part (in [0, 1]) of mus in the analytic normalization the [functional equation], where if possible Gamma_R factors have been converted to Gamma_C mu_imag                       |numeric[]           | the imaginary part of mus in the analytic normalization the [functional equation], where if possible Gamma_R factors have been converted to Gamma_C nu_real_doubled               |smallint[]          | the real part of mus in the analytic normalization the [functional equation], where if possible Gamma_R factors have been converted to Gamma_C nu_imag                       |numeric[]           | the imaginary part of mus in the analytic normalization the [functional equation], where if possible Gamma_R factors have been converted to Gamma_C bad_primes                    |bigint[]            | primes dividing the [conductor] label                         |text                | the [label] of the lfunc, e.g.: 3-1-1.1-r0e3-p4.23p33.33m37.56-0 index                         |smallint            | the last component of the [label] conductor_radical             |integer             | product of the bad_primes, i.e., the primes dividing the [conductor] dirichlet_coefficients        |numeric[]           | the [Dirichlet coefficients] for rational L-functions in arithmetic normalisation starting with a_1 euler_factors                 |numeric[]           | **to be removed??** rational                      |boolean             | if the L-func is [algebraic] euler{p}                      |numeric[]           | arrays of length degree + 1 representing the [euler factors] for p = 2, 3, 5,..., 97 root_analytic_conductor       |double precision    | the [root analytic conductor] instance_types                |text[]              | representing the keys of the multimap url(type) -> url(instance)
+analytic_conductor            |double precision    | the analytic conductor [analytic conductor] mu_real                       |smallint[]          | the real part (in [0, 1]) of mus in the analytic normalization the [functional equation], where if possible Gamma_R factors have been converted to Gamma_C mu_imag                       |numeric[]           | the imaginary part of mus in the analytic normalization the [functional equation], where if possible Gamma_R factors have been converted to Gamma_C nu_real_doubled               |smallint[]          | the real part of nus doubled, so they are integers, in the analytic normalization the [functional equation], where if possible Gamma_R factors have been converted to Gamma_C nu_imag                       |numeric[]           | the imaginary part of nus in the analytic normalization the [functional equation], where if possible Gamma_R factors have been converted to Gamma_C bad_primes                    |bigint[]            | primes dividing the [conductor] label                         |text                | the [label] of the lfunc, e.g.: 3-1-1.1-r0e3-p4.23p33.33m37.56-0 index                         |smallint            | the last component of the [label] conductor_radical             |bigint              | product of the bad_primes, i.e., the primes dividing the [conductor] dirichlet_coefficients        |numeric[]           | the [Dirichlet coefficients] for rational L-functions in arithmetic normalisation starting with a_1 euler_factors                 |numeric[]           | **to be removed??** rational                      |boolean             | if the [Dirichlet coefficients] in arithmetic normalisation are rational euler{p}                      |numeric[]           | arrays of length degree + 1 representing the [euler factors] for p = 2, 3, 5,..., 97 root_analytic_conductor       |double precision    | the [root analytic conductor] instance_types                |text[]              | representing the keys of the multimap url(type) -> url(instance)